muratk5n/thirdwave/en/index.md

 ---

-If you can be China, be China.
-Don't try to be China and Italy at the same time.

----

 Same problem different country.
 Either unelected bureucrats run the country, or elected politicians do.
 Make up your mind.
 Can't have both.